Bare Root Plants – everything you need to know

 If your order contains bare roots and seed packs we will send them together with the seeds in a reusable ziplock bag to prevent them from getting damp alongside the moistened bare root plants.
 This is the only time we use plastic in our packing.

-When your plants arrive you can either plant them straight into the ground (ideally pre-prepared), or you can plant them into pots and let them get established in a sheltered spot, or in a greenhouse, before planting out later in the Spring.
+When your plants arrive you can either plant them straight into the ground (ideally in pre-prepared ground with compost), or you can plant them into pots and let them get established in a sheltered spot, or in a greenhouse, before planting out later in the Spring.
 If the roots feel dry on arrival soak them in a bucket of water for a few hours before planting.

 How long can the bare roots be kept before planting?